 ~ I love chocolate and have been known to take partial payment in chocolate.

 A Story about Chocolate Clutter:

-In all my years of working with clients who want to de-clutter their homes, I’ve never had anyone say “I wish I’d received more gifts.”
+In all my years of working with clients, none of them have ever said “I wish I’d received more gifts.”
 In fact, the opposite is true.
 More frequently, clients say they don’t know what to do with unwanted gifts.
-They confess to feeling guilty about donating items to charity, even if they never liked the gift, think it is ugly, or have no use for the gift.
-One woman kept a gift she detested for 17 years, prominently displayed, on her fireplace mantle simply because it was from her mother-in-law.
-I believe that once a gift is received, it is the recipients to do with as they wish.
-Even if it is to donate it to a charity.
-Any negative feelings associated with the gift could get transferred to the giver and that’s not positive for either.
+They confess to feeling guilty about donating unwanted gifts to charity, even if they never liked the gift or have no use for the gift.
+One woman kept a gift she detested for 17 years, prominently displayed on her fireplace mantle, simply because it was from her mother-in-law.
+I believe that once a gift is received, it is the recipients to do with as they wish, even if that means donating it to a charity, without guilt.
 Plus, which giver would want to give guilt?
-So, think twice before buying ‘stuff’ and consider giving consumables or experiences instead.
-Xoxolat has some of the most exquisite chocolate experiences I’ve ever tasted.
-This year they even have Friday night Happy Hours.
-See you there!
+So, think twice before buying ‘stuff’ and consider giving consumables or experiences instead, like chocolate or a chocolate tour.